laatabix/MarraSIM/README.md

 <br/><i>UML Class diagram of the MarraSIM model.</i>
 </p>

-**Building** : these agents represent all types of buildings in the city (residential, industrial, commercial, ...).
-In the current version of the model, buildings are included for visualization purposes only.
+**Building** : this agent represent any type of buildings in the city (residential, industrial, commercial, ...).
+In the current version of the model, buildings are included only for visualization purpose.

 **District** : represents one entity of the city's administrative division.
-Each district is identified by a code and a name.
+Each district is identified by a code (*dits_id*) and a name (*dist_name*).

 **PDUZone** : represents one entity of the adopted division in the PDU (Plan de Déplacements Urbains) document.
-Each PDU zone is identified by a code and a name and may belong to one or multiple administrative districts.
+Each PDU zone is identified by a code (*zone_id*) and may belong to one or multiple administrative districts.

 **Individual** : represents one passenger that has a PDU zone as origin and another one as a destination.
 Each individual has to take a bus or a taxi to reach its destination while minimizing travel time and cost.
 Each individual has four main attributes:
   - *ind_moving* : a boolean that indicates whether the individual has started its journey or not.